AybenGulnar/IOSBeginnerProject/README.md

--EmojiApp
+EmojiApp

 EmojiApp is a simple SwiftUI application where users can select their favorite animal emojis.
 The app utilizes a Picker with a range of emoji options, and the selected emoji is displayed prominently as large text.

--Requirements
+Requirements

 Developed using SwiftUI and the Swift programming language.
 Works on iOS 14 and later versions.

--How to Run
+How to Run
 To run the EmojiApp on your local environment, follow these steps:

 Clone the repository: git clone https://github.com/aybenglnr/EmojiApp.git